aliciaooi/datacleansing/README.md

 	Use the gsub and pattern matching to find and replace , example the following:

-           - firstly replace mean() with 'mean' and std() with 'Standard deviation'
+           - firstly replace mean() with 'Mean' and std() with 'Standard deviation'

             - then replace ""fbody"" with 'frequency of signal for '
             - replace XYZ with ' 3-axial signals'